minecraft-access/minecraft-access/docs/content/good-resources.md

 * [Documentation for this mod](https://github.com/minecraft-access/minecraft-access) - Check what features this mod provides.
 * [Playability Discord server](https://discord.mcaccess.org/) - You can join our Discord server if you need help setting up the mod or with any issue related to Minecraft Java Edition.
-* [Visually Impaired Access Modpack]({{% relref "/setup/modpack" %}}) - A mod pack that contains this mod and some quality of life mods, made with heart by [@BrailleBennett](https://github.com/BrailleBennett) for the Fabric mod loader.

 ## Quality of Life Mods